 I do like having the range of schools and the range of students here because it makes things a lot more interesting...it's great to have a little microcosm of the real world and not just be in one silo or one bubble.

-Gabriel’s on-campus leadership demonstrates his commitment to political engagement.
-On the board since freshman year, Gabriel is now Editor-In-Chief of Sound Politicks, the Undergraduate Journal of Political Science.
-Gabriel also employs his writing skills and political savvy for an entirely different medium, The Pennsylvania Punch Bowl, a campus satirical journal for which he writes a political satire column.
-Moreover, on Penn’s politically active campus, Gabriel and the Penn Dems board successfully expanded efforts to increase voter registration and encourage civic engagement following the 2016 election.
+Gabriel’s on-campus leadership demonstrated his commitment to political engagement.
+On the board starting in his first year, Gabriel served as Editor-In-Chief of Sound Politicks, the Undergraduate Journal of Political Science.
+Gabriel also employed his writing skills and political savvy for an entirely different medium, The Pennsylvania Punch Bowl, a campus satirical journal for which he wrote a political satire column.
+Moreover, on Penn’s politically active campus, Gabriel and the Penn Democrats board successfully expanded efforts to increase voter registration and encourage civic engagement following the 2016 election.
 Gabriel also stays involved in local and state elections through canvassing efforts on and off-campus.
 In recognition of his leadership and commitment to the University, Gabriel earned the 2020 Penn Alumni Student Award of Merit.